-In addition to the pipeline's default codebase, you can use Git Clone steps to clone additional code repos into the pipeline's workspace.
+In addition to the pipeline's default codebase, you can use Git Clone or Run steps to clone additional code repos into the pipeline's workspace.
 For example, you can use this to:

 - Build multiple artifacts in the same pipeline.
 For example, suppose you use Packer and Ansible to build artifacts automatically, and you have separate repos for Packer, Ansible, and code.
 You can clone all three repos into the pipeline's workspace.

 - Pull code from separate code and build repos.
 For example, if your code files are in a repo managed by the Engineering team and your Dockerfiles are in a different repo managed by the Security team, you can clone both repos into the pipeline's workspace.

 - Clone codebases without using the built-in clone codebase function.

 If you need to clone LFS-enabled repositories or run

 git lfs clone), go to Git Large File Storage.

 Configure the default codebase

 When you add a Build stage to a CI pipeline, you specify the Git account or repository where your code is stored.
 The codebase declared in a pipeline's first stage becomes the pipeline's default codebase, and this repo is cloned into the workspace automatically when the pipeline runs.